TREEcg/bucketizers/packages/bucketizer-substring/README.md

 The bucketizer expects a property path as input and should have the following structure `(<predicate1> <predicate2> ...)`

 ```
-import { SubstringBucketzer } from '@treecg/ldes-substring-bucketizer'
+import { SubstringBucketzer } from '@treecg/substring-bucketizer'

 const run = async (): Promise<void> => {
   const options = {...};
   const url = ...;
+  const pageSize: ...;

-  const bucketizer = await SubstringBucketizer.build('(<http://www.w3.org/2000/01/rdf-schema#label>)');
+  const bucketizer = await SubstringBucketizer.build({ propertyPath: '<http://www.w3.org/2000/01/rdf-schema#label>', pageSize: pageSize });

   const ldes = LDESClient.createReadStream(url, options);
   ldes.on('data', (member) => {
     bucketizer.bucketize(member.quads, member.id)

-    // Continue processing the member, but now the array of quads will have an extra triples, the bucket triples
+    // Continue processing the member, but now the array of quads will have extra triples, the bucket triples
   });
 }